 What I like most about bullet journaling is the creativity of the bullets you use to signify tasks, meetings, bills, alerts, etc. It fits my personality, and I can adjust and improve my process as I go along.

 Nesting is also a key feature for bullet journaling.
 Here a complex thought can be recorded quickly.
 I can see where a task is dependent on another task or meeting.

-While this is a work in progress, I’ve enjoyed what I’ve learned about myself; it feels empowering to see what you have before you each day, week, and month.
+While this is a work in progress, I’ve enjoyed what I’ve learned about myself; seeing what you have before you each day, week, and a month feels empowering.
 Bullet Journaling has helped me take better ownership of my day, work, and life.
 Our time in this world is short.
 We should do all we can to be good stewards of what we are given.

 Teach us to number our days that we may get a heart of wisdom.